Skip to main content

 Lyme Disease

 In BC, less than 1 percent of ticks tested carry the bacteria B. burgdorferi that cause Lyme disease.
-Although the number of ticks submitted for testing has increased in recent years, the prevalence of B. burgdorferi in ticks has remained consistently low over time.
-(See the chart).
+For more details on tick surveillance in BC, see the BCCDC’s surveillance report.
+Although the number of ticks submitted for testing has increased in recent years, the prevalence of B. burgdorferi in ticks has remained consistently low over time

 The risk of Lyme disease in BC is lower and more stable than it is in eastern and central Canada and in the northeastern USA.
-In these regions, Lyme disease rates in humans and ticks have increased with climate change.
 Reasons for this difference include:

-• The ticks species capable of carrying Lyme disease in BC are different.
-I. pacificus and I. angustus (western black-legged ticks) are less capable of carrying B. burdorferi than I. scapularis (black-legged tick), the tick in eastern Canada.
+• The tick species capable of carrying Lyme disease in BC are different.
+I. pacificus (western black-legged ticks) and I. angustus are less capable of transmitting B. burgdorferi than I. scapularis (blacklegged tick), a tick found in eastern Canada.

-• The animals on which ticks feed are different.
-In BC, ticks feed on small rodents such as deer mice and dusky-footed woodrat.
+• The animals on which these ticks feed are different.
+In BC, ticks feed on small rodents such as deer mice and dusky-footed woodrats, and lizards such as the Northern alligator lizard that may contain an anti-bacterial property.
 In eastern Canada and the USA, ticks feed on white-footed mice and white-tailed deer.

 • The vegetation and climate are different between BC and eastern Canada (e.g. BC has mostly coniferous forests, whereas eastern Canada has mostly leafy forests).